Distribution·

 Your effective per-stream rate is different every month because: total platform revenue changes (advertising revenue fluctuates seasonally; subscriber numbers change), total platform stream volume changes, and the mix of free tier (advertising-supported) versus paid tier streams affects the rate.
 Paid subscribers generate higher royalties per stream than free tier users.
 An artist whose audience skews toward paid subscribers on a high-revenue platform will see a higher average rate than one whose audience is predominantly free tier.

-Some smaller platforms — notably Tidal and Deezer — have moved toward a user-centric payment model.
+Some smaller platforms, notably Tidal and Deezer, have moved toward a user-centric payment model.
 Instead of pooling all revenue and distributing based on total stream share, each subscriber's subscription fee is distributed only to the artists that subscriber actually listened to.
 This benefits artists with dedicated listeners rather than those who benefit from passive playlist streaming.
-It is a meaningful philosophical difference but currently only relevant for a small portion of total streaming income.
+A niche artist with 10,000 deeply engaged listeners will earn more per stream on a user-centric platform than on a pro-rata platform where their share of total streams is tiny.

 What the per-stream rate does not tell you